getampt/docs/data.md

 );
 ```

 When using objects, defaults are merged (using a deep merge) with the provided value.
-This allows you to provide default values for fields without worrying about the data in the provided value.
+This allows you to provide default values for fields without worrying about the input data.
 For example:

 ```javascript
 const input = req.body;